jnancy/mvp/README.md

 1. Preprocess data (e.g. binarization of image, rotations)
    ![](assets/binarization.png)

-We skipped the simplicial complex step, since the data is already very nice geometrically.

 2. Construct filtrations (the growing circles around a point, we could also use a different shape)
    ![](assets/filtration.png)